Some northern Michigan superintendents are upset at how federal COVID-19 dollars have been spread around, but the object of their anger is misplaced.

 Yet on average, cyber schools, which were already accustomed to providing full-time online instruction, brought in less COVID-19 relief per student ($3,191) than did conventional districts ($3,815).

-The superintendent’s complaint about treating “students as students” ultimately misses the mark.
+The superintendent’s complaint about treating “students as students” misses the mark.
 While COVID-19 relief dollars tend to favor schools that serve more low-income students, the distribution formula still produced wildly uneven results based on other factors.
 Still, the two cyber schools highlighted in the story, Michigan Great Lakes Virtual Academy and Michigan Virtual Charter Academy, do in fact enroll many more economically disadvantaged pupils than the three featured northern Michigan districts.

 But it’s also important to put the extra COVID-19 aid in the context of all the other money schools collect.
 In 2019-20, conventional districts brought in $13,365 per student.
 Cyber schools’ per-pupil revenues were 33% less, or $8,954.
 Even comparing a relatively low-funded district like Kingsley with Michigan Virtual, one of the highest-funded cyber schools, comes down significantly in the district’s favor.